16th Krajina Motorized Brigade: War in Slavonia

 The decision to mobilize the 16th Krajina Brigade was made after the Yugoslav government decided to intervene after the declaration of independence by Croatia.
 As such, between 13 June 13 and 15 August, 1991 the brigade conducted mobilization activities and preparatory exercises were in the villages of Mašići, Han Šibić, and Berek.

 As ordered, on 16 September 1991 the first elements of the brigade crossed the Sava River into the Socialist Republic of Croatia near Gradiška joining the 329th JNA Armored Brigade (later the 1st Armored Brigade).
-In their first action, the soldiers of the 16th Krajina Brigade liberated the villages of Donja Varoš, Gornja Varoš, Nova Varoš and break into the Brotherhood and Unity Highway.
-The next day, with the first few wounded, the first soldier of the 16th Brigade, Bojan Majstorovic, was killed.
+In their first action, the soldiers of the 16th Krajina Brigade took the villages of Donja Varoš, Gornja Varoš, Nova Varoš and broke into the Brotherhood and Unity Highway.
+The next day, with the first few wounded, and the first soldier of the 16th Brigade killed was Bojan Majstorovic.

-After a few days, the rest of the brigade crossed the Sava River and in a rush liberated settlements in the direction of Kosovac-Gornji Bogicevci, Nova Varos-Donji Bogicevci, and then the villages of Gornji Rajici, Rozdanik, Jazavica, Voćarica, Paklenica, and part of Stari Grabovac.
+After a few days, the rest of the brigade crossed the Sava River and in a rush took over settlements in the direction of Kosovac–Gornji Bogicevci, Nova Varoš–Donji Bogicevci, and then the villages of Gornji Rajici, Rozdanik, Jazavica, Voćarica, Paklenica, and part of Stari Grabovac.

-Under the command of then commander Milan Čeleketić, the 16th Brigade liberated 65 km2 of the territory of Western Slavonia, which was mostly inhabited by the Serbian population.
+Under the command of then commander Milan Čeleketić, the 16th Brigade took over 65 km2 of the territory of Western Slavonia, which was mostly inhabited by the Serbian population.